 3) Find certainty

-Finding certainty never goes without doubt.
+Finding certainty never goes without the doubt.
 However contradicting this might sound, I believe that we all need a certain amount of doubt to help us push through the uncertainty of taking the next step.
 Having said that, I also know that the manner in which we find certainty greatly depends on our personality.

 Our personality greatly influences the way we process information and make decisions.
-Everyone has different processes to find that certainty and there seems to be three general questions that we all need to answer, during this process.
+Everyone has different processes to find that certainty and there seem to be three general questions that we all need to answer, during this process.
 These include:

 - Finances involved.